Announcement Type: New Cooperative Agreement.

 (1) Quality of the program idea and planning: Proposals should exhibit originality, substance, precision, and relevance to the Bureau's mission and the purposes outlined in this solicitation.
-A detailed agenda and relevant work plan should demonstrate the ability to ensure that the proposed project accomplishes the stated goals and objectives in the desired time frame.
+A detailed agenda and Start Printed Page 4985relevant work plan should demonstrate the ability to ensure that the proposed project accomplishes the stated goals and objectives in the desired time frame.
 Proposals should demonstrate how participants will be recruited, selected, monitored, tested (before and after their overseas program) and presented with continuing language learning opportunities.
 Proposals should address the ways in which the award recipient and its implementing organizations will prepare and orient overseas language instructors for the unique challenges of teaching their native language to American high school students.
 Proposals should identify proposed language learning institutions and locations, address both in-class formal and out-of-class applied language learning and ensure that all enhancement activities (cultural excursions, guest lectures, guided internships, extra-curricular activities and volunteer projects) reinforce participant's language skills through authentic language practice and use.

 (2) Ability to achieve program goals and project objectives: Proposals should clearly demonstrate an understanding of the program goals and project objectives and how the institution will achieve them through objectives that are reasonable, feasible and flexible (as stated in the “Purpose” section of this document under the four NSLI-Y goals and the three project objectives.)
 A detailed agenda and relevant work plan should demonstrate organizational competency and logistical capacity.
 The agenda and plan should adhere to the program overview, timetable and guidelines described in this solicitation.
 The substance of the language instruction and the exchange activities should be described in detail and included as an attachment.
 The responsibilities, capacity and expertise of implementing organizations should be clearly delineated.